cchihw/NSC_final/README.md

 |  h2  | 00:00:00:00:01:02 |   10.0.1.2/24     |
 |  h3  | 00:00:00:00:03:03 | 140.113.100.100/24|
 |  h4  | 00:00:00:00:04:04 | 140.113.200.200/24|
-### Test Command and Program:
+## Command and Program test:
 Once you finish set up the environment, you can use the following command to test the network:
 ```
 mininet> pingall
 ```
-This command will help you to inspect the network connection, if the network is connected successfully, you can see the folling result:
+This command will help you to inspect the network connection of the NATIVE IP (not translated after NAT), if the network is connected successfully, you can see the following result:
 ```
 *** Ping: testing ping reachability
 h1 -> h2 h3 h4